nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `PlannerMD` and the **Actor** is the `receptionist`, unless specified otherwise)

-**Use case: Adding a patient/doctor**
+**Use case: UC01P Adding a patient** <br>
+**Precondition:** PlannerMD is displaying the patient tab.

 **MSS**

-1. Receptionist requests to add a patient/doctor by typing in their details
+1. Receptionist requests to add a patient by typing in their details.
-2. PlannerMD adds the patient/doctor which is reflected immediately in the list
+2. PlannerMD adds the patient which is reflected immediately in the list

    Use case ends.

 **Extensions**